javascript-tutorial/en.javascript.info/2-ui/1-document/05-basic-dom-node-properties/article.md

 chatDiv.innerHTML += "How goes?";
 ```

-But in practice we should be very careful about doing it, because what's going on is *not* an addition, but a full overwrite.
+But we should be very careful about doing it, because what's going on is *not* an addition, but a full overwrite.

 Technically, these two lines do the same: